fyrox-book/fyrox-book.github.io/src/rg3d/scene/sprite_node.md

 same time, but sprites are not.
 Each sprite is very heavy to be used as a particle in particle systems, it has a lot of "useless" info that bloats its size up to 600 bytes.

-Current the renderer will render each sprite in a separate draw call, which is very inefficient.
+Currently, the renderer will render each sprite in a separate draw call, which is very inefficient.
 So you should avoid creating lots of sprites.

 ## Limitations

-Sprites are not support any sort of lighting, if you need lighted sprites, you need to create your own render pass and use `Mesh` node with custom shader that will orient all faces towards camera and will do lighting calculations.
+Sprites are not supporting any sort of lighting, if you need lighted sprites, you need to create your own render pass and use `Mesh` node with custom shader that will orient all faces towards camera and will do lighting calculations.